Skip to main content

 For example, an employee with Polycystic Ovary Syndrome (PCOS), a common endocrine disorder characterized by insulin resistance and hormonal imbalances, may struggle with weight loss despite diligent efforts.
 A wellness program focused solely on weight reduction as a metric for success would be punitive and ineffective for her.

-A reasonable alternative could involve working with a registered dietitian to create a personalized nutrition plan focused on regulation, or setting goals related to consistent physical activity rather than a specific outcome on the scale.
+A reasonable alternative could involve working with a registered dietitian to create a personalized nutrition plan focused on blood sugar regulation, or setting goals related to consistent physical activity rather than a specific outcome on the scale.
 This alternative is not an “easy way out”; it is a more intelligent and medically sound path toward genuine health improvement.
 It acknowledges that the process of becoming healthier is unique to each person’s physiology.

 The validation of your experience begins with this understanding.
 The fatigue, the frustration with a lack of results, the feeling that you are being asked to do something your body is fighting against ∞ these are not personal failings.
 They are data points, signaling a mismatch between the program’s demands and your body’s capacity.